jkboualavong/jkboualavong.github.io/_pages/about.md

 Currently: Incoming Assistant Professor at University at Buffalo, starting Jan 2024.

 Graduate students wanted for Fall 2024!
-See my abbreviated [research summary](https://jkboualavong.github.io/posts/2022/10/research-statement/) to see what I'm about, as well as my notes about [grad school and applicantion tips](https://jkboualavong.github.io/posts/2023/10/grad-recruitment/).
-Interested students should apply to the Environmental and Water Resources Engineering program.
+See my abbreviated [research summary](https://jkboualavong.github.io/posts/2022/10/research-statement/) to see what I'm about, as well as my notes about [grad school and applicantions](https://jkboualavong.github.io/posts/2023/10/grad-recruitment/).
+Interested students should apply to the UB's Environmental and Water Resources Engineering program.

-Some projects of interest:
+Example projects of interest:

 * Kinetics of CO2 absorption and desorption in electrochemically regenerated and pH-swing systems
 * Environmental health impacts of electrochemical CO2 capture